 - No GRE required

-The School of Education offers three master's degree programs:
+Walla Walla University School of Education offers the following master’s degrees:

 - Instruction with Certification(Elementary)